ejgenc/portfolio/README.md

 ---

-### Istanbul: Analyzing my hometown through open - source urban data
+### Making sense of my hometown Istanbul through open - source urban data
 Istanbul is the name of the giant metropolis that i was born and raised in.
 I decided to base off a series of projects on this giant city so that i could contribute a little to the pool of knowledge about it.
 Most of the datasets that i used to conduct analysis are drawn from open source databases.
 The projects are published in both English and Turkish to engage a broader audience.
+You can access all the data analysis projects about Istanbul under this header!

 #### A Look Into Istanbul Metropolitan Municipality's Solid Waste Data